Admission decisions are made without regard to race, color, creed, gender, disability or national origin.

 Additional requirements and fees: Refer to the ATEP website for current information.

-Students interested in pursuing a business degree should contact the Harrison College of Business Academic Advising Center for specific degree requirements and to complete a Declaration of Major form.
+Students interested in pursuing a business degree should contact the Center for Academic Advising-North (Polytechnic Building, room 301) for specific degree requirements and to complete a Declaration of Major form.
 Students are formally admitted to the Harrison College of Business when the following prerequisites have been met:

 The Declaration of Major does not constitute admission to the program.
 Students may complete the Declaration of Major form and be assigned an advisor in the department of Human Environmental Studies anytime after they have been admitted to the University and have begun attending classes.